Peter Bohunický

 Peter Bohunický (born June 24, 1979) is a Slovak former professional ice hockey forward.

+Career

 Bohunický played in the Czech Extraliga for HC Kladno, HC Karlovy Vary and HC Zlín, playing 45 regular season over three seasons.
 He also played in the Tipsport Liga for MHK Dubnica, HK Dukla Trenčín and MHC Martin and the Ligue Magnus for Diables Noirs de Tours and Ours de Villard-de-Lans.

 Bohunický also played one season in the Ontario Hockey League with the Sault Ste.
 Marie Greyhounds who drafted him 24th overall in the 1997 CHL Import Draft.